cloudfoundry/ibm-websphere-liberty-buildpack/docs/ibmjre.md

 * Accept the default installation location

-* Execute the following command to build the .tgz archive
+* Once the installation is complete, execute the following command to build the .tgz archive

 ```bash
 tar cvfz ibm-java-jre-7.0-5.0-linux-x86_64.tgz ibm-java-x86_64-70